rjkviegas/skills-workshops/week-2/domain_model_diagramming/README.md

 * They look at it and realise it's not very good.
 Where does the score printing logic go?
 Is it really the responsibility of HeadCount to flip the coin?

-* They've already saved time because they discovered these problems by not writing any code.
-They save even more time by improving their domain model by changing their diagram, rather than writing code.
+* But they've already saved time because they've discovered these problems by not writing any code.

+* They start trying to fix the problems in their domain model.
+They do this by changing their diagram, rather than writing code.
+This saves them even more time.

-## What does a domain model diagram include?
+## How do you diagram a domain model?

 Domain models can be expressed in many forms.